 2. Select Your Filters

 The top row of the main pane will Apply filters to the indicator data displayed below.
-Click the dropdown next to any filter and check the boxes next to the items you want the filter to include.
+Filters let you choose subsets of indicator results to include.
+For example, if you want to create a report with only data from 2018 Q3, you would change the reporting period filter from "any reporting period" to just "2018 Q3".
+To do so, click the dropdown next to any filter and check the boxes next to the items you want the filter to include.
 Filters include: reporting periods, partner organizations, activity tags, awarding organizations, and organizations.

 3. Configure Your Rows and Columns

 Next, you'll choose your rows, columns, and whether you'll display actuals, activity targets, program targets, or any combination of those.

 - Choose rows and choose Columns let you pick your rows and columns.
 You can choose both a primary display and an optional subdivision.
 In this screenshot, we've selected Indicator columns subdivided by Activity:

 - Include lets you toggle between displaying indicator actual # (the actual performance data for this indicator), target # (activity) (activity-level targets set for this indicator), and target # (program) (site-wide targets set for this indicator).

 You can also display data for individual disaggregations by checking the box for the disaggregation in the tree on the left.
 Here, we've displayed 1.2-a's Urban vs. Rural disaggregation.